Reply to Paris's Comments on Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: The Stokes Phenomenon and Smoothing

 while the final term $SD^{SS,U}_1(z)$ is the Stokes discontinuity term given by Eq.\ (\ref{seventyeight}).
 That is,

-In order to be consistent with the ``Stokes smoothing" view, a relatively large value of $|z|$ was chosen to execute the module, viz.\ $|z| \!=\!
+In order to be consistent with the ``Stokes smoothing" view, a relatively large value of $|z|$ was chosen when executing the module, viz.\ $|z| \!=\!
 3$, which has an optimal point of truncation, $N_0$, approximately equal to 10.
 This, however, leads to another problem.
 At the present stage one does not know what form the smoothed multiplier takes for small values of $|z|$.
-Hence, for small values of $z$, one cannot possibly obtain exact values of $\ln \Gamma(z)$ according to the smoothing view.
+Hence for small values of $z$, one cannot possibly obtain exact values of $\ln \Gamma(z)$ according to the smoothing view.
 Presumably, small $|z|$ implies that there is no optimal point of truncation, but there is no quantification from Paris on this issue.
-Nevertheless, no such restriction applies to any of the Borel-summed and MB-regularised asymptotic forms given here or in Ref.\ \cite{kow14}.
+Nevertheless, no such restriction applies to any of the Borel-summed and MB-regularized asymptotic forms given here or in Ref.\ \cite{kow14}.
 That is, they are equally valid for $|z|>1$ and for $|z| \leq 1$.
-In addition, it should be stressed that Table\ \ref{tab1} only presents a small sample of the results from the numerical investigation, in which numerous values of $\delta$, where $\theta \!=\!
+In addition, it should be stressed that Table\ \ref{tab1} only represents a small sample of the results from the numerical investigation, in which numerous values of $\delta$, where $\theta \!=\!
 (1/2 \!+\! \delta)\pi$, were considered.
-The values of $\delta$ in the table were chosen because Stokes smoothing is expected to exhibit the greatest deviation from the step-function postulated in the conventional view of the Stokes phenomenon.
-Those very close to the Stokes line are given by $|\delta|\leq 1/100$ in the table.
-In particular, those just below the Stokes line correspond to ${\rm arg}\, z$ equal to $0.49\pi$, $0.499 \pi$, $0.4999\pi$ and $0.49995\pi$, while for those just above it correspond to ${\rm arg}\, z$ equal to $0.51 \pi$, $0.501 \pi$, $0.5001\pi$ and $0.50005\pi$.
+The specific values of $\delta$ appearing in the table are those for which Stokes smoothing is expected to exhibit the greatest deviation from the step-function postulated in the conventional view of the Stokes phenomenon.
+In particular, those very close to the Stokes line are given by $|\delta|\leq 1/100$ e.
+That is, the values just below the Stokes line are given by ${\rm arg}\, z$ equal to $0.49\pi$, $0.499 \pi$, $0.4999\pi$ and $0.49995\pi$, while for those just above it are given by ${\rm arg}\, z$ equal to $0.51 \pi$, $0.501 \pi$, $0.5001\pi$ and $0.50005\pi$.
 Besides using different values of $\delta$ in the study, the module was also run for numerous values of the truncation parameter $N$.